Document Vault Checklist

 Funeral plan or wishes document

-Where to look: Check at home for a prepaid funeral plan, a letter of wishes, or instructions left with a solicitor.
-Some people arrange and pay for funerals in advance through companies like Dignity or the Co-op.
+Where to look: Have a look at home for a prepaid funeral plan, a letter of wishes, or instructions left with a solicitor.
+Many people arrange and pay for their funeral in advance through companies such as Dignity or the Co-op, and finding this can be a real comfort.

 Medical records, prescriptions, and GP details

 Where to look: The GP surgery holds the main records.
-These may be needed for ongoing insurance claims, cause of death queries, or pension applications that require medical evidence.
+You may need them for insurance claims, any questions about the cause of death, or pension applications that ask for medical evidence.

 Digital accounts (email, social media, subscriptions)

-Where to look: Check the person's phone, computer, and any password manager they used.
-Look at bank statements for subscription payments (Netflix, Amazon, Spotify, etc.).
-Facebook has a memorialisation option; Google has an Inactive Account Manager.
+Where to look: Have a look at their phone and computer, and any password manager they used.
+Bank statements will show subscription payments such as Netflix, Amazon, or Spotify.
+Facebook can memorialise an account, and Google has an Inactive Account Manager.

 Helpful tips